SARUS-UDES/darknet_ros/README.md

     cd ../
     catkin build darknet_ros

+Note that the first time takes long to build as the `yolov2-tiny` and `yolov3` weights are downloaded (you can skip this by commenting out the relevant lines in `darknet_ros/CMakeLists.txt`).

 Darknet on the CPU is fast (approximately 1.5 seconds on an Intel Core i7-6700HQ CPU @ 2.60GHz × 8) but it's like 500 times faster on GPU!
 You'll have to have an Nvidia GPU and you'll have to install CUDA.
 The CMakeLists.txt file automatically detects if you have CUDA installed or not.
 CUDA is a parallel computing platform and application programming interface (API) model created by Nvidia.
 If you do not have CUDA on your System the build process will switch to the CPU version of YOLO.
 If you are compiling with CUDA, you might receive the following build error:

     nvcc fatal : Unsupported gpu architecture 'compute_61'.